-Aggregate

-Executive Company Earnings Aggregate

-Contributions Contribution (Loss) Aggregate Balance

-in Last in Last in Last Withdrawal/ at Last

-Fiscal Year Fiscal Year Fiscal Year Distributions Fiscal Year End

-Name (\$) (\$) (\$) (1) (\$) (2) (\$) (3)

-C. Taylor Pickett 2,710,000 (4) 2,510,295 (1,542,445) 36,495,578

-Daniel J. Booth (5)

-Robert O. Stephenson 242,600 (5) 128,714 1,284,693

-Gail D. Makode
+Name Executive Contributions in Last Fiscal Year (\$) Company Contribution in Last Fiscal Year (\$) Aggregate Earnings (Loss) in Last Fiscal Year (\$) (1) Aggregate Withdrawal/ Distributions (\$) (2) Aggregate Balance at Last Fiscal Year End (\$) (3) C. Taylor Pickett 2,710,000 (4) 2,510,295 (1,542,445) 36,495,578 Daniel J. Booth (5) Robert O. Stephenson 242,600 (5) 128,714 1,284,693 Gail D. Makode

 - (1) For the Deferred Stock Plan, reflects the change in value of deferred stock units, plus dividend equivalents, during the last fiscal year.
-For the Deferred Cash Plan, reflects - (2) For the Deferred Stock Plan, represents dividend equivalents distributed during the last fiscal year. - (3) The Deferred Stock Plan balance is vested and is based on the closing price of Omega common stock as of December 31, 2024.
+For the Deferred Cash Plan, reflects change in notional value of the participant-selected investments.
+Aggregate earnings (loss) on deferred compensation are not included in the Summary Compensation Table. - (2) For the Deferred Stock Plan, represents dividend equivalents distributed during the last fiscal year. - (3) The Deferred Stock Plan balance is vested and is based on the closing price of Omega common stock as of December 31, 2024.
 The Deferred Cash Plan balance represents the vested balance of the officer's participant account.
 Mr. Pickett has deferred an aggregate of 575,539 shares under the Deferred Stock Plan. - (4) Reflects deferred cash compensation.
-The deferred cash compensation is included in the 2024 compensation reported in the Summary Compensation Table above - (5) Mr. Booth's employment terminated effective January 2, 2025. - (6) Reflects deferred cash compensation included in the 2024 compensation reported in the Summary Compensation Table above.
+The deferred cash compensation is included in the 2024 compensation reported in the Summary Compensation Table above. - (5) Mr. Booth's employment terminated effective January 2, 2025. - (6) Reflects deferred cash compensation included in the 2024 compensation reported in the Summary Compensation Table above.